simeononsecurity/simeononsecurity.ch/content/articles/fisma-summarized/index.en.md

 ### Improved Information Security

 One of the primary benefits of FISMA is improved information security for federal agencies.
 By requiring federal agencies to establish and maintain strong information security programs, FISMA helps protect sensitive information from unauthorized access, use, or disclosure.
-Additionally, FISMA requires federal agencies to conduct regular risk assessments, security control assessments, and continuous monitoring, which helps ensure that their information systems remain secure over time.
+Also, FISMA requires federal agencies to conduct regular risk assessments, security control assessments, and continuous monitoring, which helps ensure that their information systems remain secure over time.

 ### Better Risk Management

 FISMA also helps federal agencies better manage security risks by requiring them to conduct regular risk assessments and implement security controls to mitigate those risks.
 This helps federal agencies identify and prioritize security risks and make informed decisions about how to best mitigate those risks.
-Additionally, FISMA requires federal agencies to continuously monitor their information systems, which helps ensure that security risks are detected and addressed in a timely manner.
+Also, FISMA requires federal agencies to continuously monitor their information systems, which helps ensure that security risks are detected and addressed in a timely manner.

 ### Increased Transparency